greg-js/arch-wiki-md-repo/wiki/_content/english/Fluxbox.md

 Setting the background in Fluxbox has historically been convoluted, especially where transparency was required.
 The Fluxbox wiki now has an entry for [background setting](http://fluxbox-wiki.org/category/howtos/en/Howto_set_the_background.html), so please refer to that.

-The easiest way to do it with ArchLinux is to first of all check that you have a background setting application available:
+Check that you have a background setting application available:

 ```
 $ fbsetbg -i